RyanKadri/xsrt/README.md

 ### Recording API Server (Backend)

 This project uses an express backend.
+You can build and run with `npm run start:api`

+### Decorator Server (Backend)

-You can build and run with `npm run start:backend`
+This project uses an express backend.
+You can build and run with `npm run start:decorator`

 ### Chrome Extension

 You can run the recording code on most sites (barring some known issues with "unfriendly" CSPs).
 To build this code, you can run `npm run build:extension`.
 Since this is purely a DX tool for this project, I do not plan on adding this to the chrome store.
 Instead, I would recommend installing it as an unpacked extension

+## Docker Setup

+You can set up all of the components to this project by running `sh ./scripts/start-docker.sh` if you just want to play around.

+If you want to develop with all components in docker, you can run `sh ./scripts/start-docker-dev.sh`.
+This Docker setup includes a Webpack dev server with live reloading and will restart the backend containers when you update backend code.

+## Contributing

+I would love contributions to this project.
+I could use help in the following areas:
+* Documentation
+* Testing
+* Docker and General CI/CD
+* General Features/Improvements